 Fast forward 30 years, and Lynne and her family found themselves in Columbus for a softball tournament.
 They decided to revisit Palmer Home and tour the grounds so Lynne could share the memories from her childhood with her own children.
 Just a year later, their daughter Lauren began school at Mississippi State and expressed a desire to tutor children at Palmer Home.

-It was during one of her tutoring sessions that Lauren first met Alex.
-As she worked with him, she also became close friends with his Caregivers, Mandy and David, and met his sisters, Autumn and Lexi.
+It was during one of her tutoring sessions that Lauren first met Adam*.
+As she worked with him, she also became close friends with his Caregivers, Mandy and David, and met his sisters, Summer* and Alexa*.

 The next step seemed clear for the family.
 “My husband and I heard about the sponsorship program and said ‘Yes!
 This is what we want to do’,” said Lynne.

 The process of becoming a sponsor begins much like the process of becoming a foster parent.
 Sponsors must go through a home study, and all members of the family are interviewed and fingerprinted.
 This helps provide assurance of safety and security for the children of Palmer Home.
-The Mendrops completed the process in December and brought Alex, Autumn, and Lexi to their home for the first time at New Years.
+The Mendrops completed the process in December and brought Adam, Summer, and Alexa to their home for the first time at New Years.

 As sponsors, the Mendrops are allowed to set their own schedule for visiting with the children, as long as it doesn’t interfere with other activities or school work.
 During the school year, the children’s schedule is sometimes busier, making it a bit harder to find time for a long-distance visit.
 When the Mendrops’ daughters were in school at Mississippi State, the girls saw their sponsor children several times a week.
 Logistics are a little more difficult now that the girls have moved, but the bond hasn’t weakened.

 “Just talking about them makes me miss them!,” Lynne said.
 “I miss them so much.
 They are the most beautiful, amazing children.”